-Otto Struve, (1897 - 1963) was one of the few eminent astronomers in the pre-Space Age era to publicly express a belief that extraterrestrial intelligence was abundant, and so was an early advocate of the search for extraterrestrial life.
-Otto Struve completed his Ph.D. dissertation in 1923 and became director of Yerkes Observatory at the University of Chicago.
-He subsequently directed four different observatories in all, in addition to serving as editor of the Astrophysical Journal and authoring numerous books.
-Struve was also president of the International Astronomical Union.
+Otto Struve, (1897 - 1963) was one of the few eminent astronomers in the pre-Space Age era to express publicly his belief that extraterrestrial intelligence was abundant, and so was an early advocate of the search for extraterrestrial life.
+He completed his PhD in 1923 and became director of Yerkes Observatory at the University of Chicago, subsequently directing four different observatories in all, in addition to serving as editor of the Astrophysical Journal and authoring numerous books.
+Dr. Struve was also president of the International Astronomical Union.

-Struve’s belief in the widespread existence of life and intelligence in the Universe stemmed from his studies of slow-rotating stars.
-Many stars, including the Sun, spin at a much lower rate than was predicted by contemporary theories of early stellar evolution.
-The reason for this, he claimed, was that they were surrounded by planetary systems which had carried away much of the stars’ original angular momentum.
-So numerous were the slow-spinning stars that Struve estimated, in 1960, there might be as many as 50 billion planets in our Galaxy alone.
+Dr. Struve’s belief in the widespread existence of life and intelligence in the Universe stemmed from his studies of slow-rotating stars.
+Many stars, including the sun, spin at a much lower rate than was predicted by contemporary theories of early stellar evolution.
+The reason for this, he claimed, was that they were surrounded by planetary systems that had carried away much of the stars’ original angular momentum.
+So numerous were the slow-spinning stars that Dr. Struve estimated, in 1960, there might be as many as 50 billion planets in our galaxy alone.

 “The Solar System: Its Origin and Evolution.”
 November 3, 1959.
 Kresge Auditorium.